DaanBoertien/Human-Connection/_team/alexander-van-ravesteyn.md

   soundbites: "Alexander in short: "
   soundbites_text: |-
     Accessible and involved | Down-to-earth and no-nonsense |
-    Confrontational, but in a friendly way
+    Confrontational, in a friendly way
 ---